T-ara: 2020–present: Reunion, comeback with Re:T-ara

 On October 2, 2020, T-ara held a single reunion performance in the televised Chuseok of the SBS online variety program MMTG, performing "Roly-Poly" and "Sexy Love".
 In July 2021, T-ara reunited again with an appearance on JTBC's Knowing Bros.
-On July 29, it was announced through the group's 12th anniversary livestream that they would be making their first comeback in four years before the winter of 2021.
+On July 29, it was announced through the group's 12th anniversary V Live livestream that they would be making their first comeback in four years before the winter of 2021.
 Released in collaboration with Dingo Music, the group made their long-awaited comeback with the single album Re:T-ara on November 15, 2021.
-The album consists of two tracks: "ALL KILL" and "TIKI TAKA".
-On November 21, the group held the fan meeting "T-ARA 2021 FAN PARTY" and performed a full concert as 4 for the first time since 2017, including hits like "I Go Crazy Because Of You" and "Bo Peep Bo Peep", as well as performing their two newest songs "TIKI TAKA" and "ALL KILL".
+The single consists of two tracks: "ALL KILL" and "TIKI TAKA".
+On November 21, the group held the fan meeting "T-ARA 2021 FAN PARTY" and performed as four for the first time since 2017, including hits like "I Go Crazy Because Of You" and "Bo Peep Bo Peep", as well as performing their two newest songs "TIKI TAKA" and "ALL KILL".
 On April 22, 2022, T-ara performed and guest-starred as a group again on JTBC's Famous Singers 2.

 On June 6, 2024, in an interview with Chinese cultural technology company "Yoocard", it was revealed that T-ara will be reuniting for activities in Shanghai from July 20 to 29.
 In collaboration with Yoocard, a pop-up shop opened in Shanghai as well, selling numerous types of merch, as well as debuting the group's first official lightstick.
 It was also revealed that T-ara will be holding multiple fan-meetings in Hong Kong and Macau in September as a celebration of the group's 15th anniversary.
 T-ara held their first Vietnamese fan meeting in nearly a decade on November 23, 2024.
-T-ara reunited once again to perform as one of the headliners at the Ye!loo concert in Kuala Lumpur on May 31, 2025 at the Malaysia National Hockey Stadium.On September 12, 2025, they performed at the Re\verse Concert in Mongolia and this is the first time after 12 years since they first performed in Mongolia in 2013.On November 10, 2025, T-ara announced a stop in Hong Kong as part of their "TIME TO TOGETHER" tour and the concert is scheduled for December 20.On November 19, 2025, they announced Hong Kong concert ticketing details and the concert will be held at AXA Dreamland, Hong Kong.
+T-ara reunited once again to perform as one of the headliners at the Ye!loo concert in Kuala Lumpur on May 31, 2025 at the Malaysia National Hockey Stadium.
+On September 12, 2025, they performed at the Re\verse Concert in Mongolia, their first performance in the country in 12 years.
+On November 10, 2025, T-ara announced a stop in Hong Kong as part of their "TIME TO TOGETHER" on December 20.